 The recommendation that has received most publicity has been that in future the Provisional Local Government Settlement should be published on or around the 5th of December each year and that the Final Settlement should be announced no later than the end of January.
-In responding to this recommendation, the Government had confirmed its intention to aim for the Provisional Settlement for 2019/20 to be published on 6th December 2018 but this was delayed till after the debate on Brexit.
-The Provisional Settlement was received on 13 December 2018.
+In responding to this recommendation, the government confirmed it is aiming for the Provisional Settlement for 2019/20 to be published on 6th December 2018.